Ashdof/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. 100-lets_move Script
 This script, when executed moves all files that begin with an upper case letter to the /tmp/u directory

+17. 101-clean_emacs Script
+This script, when executed deletes all files in the working directory that ends with the ~